stonybrook-lin539-f21/main/source/02_n-grams/12_summary.md

     - A string is well-formed iff it does not contain any forbidden $n$-grams.
     - An $n$-gram grammar is fixed if all $n$-grams have the same length, and mixed otherwise.
 - Every negative $n$-gram grammar has an equivalent positive $n$-gram grammar, and the other way round.
-- Positive grammars must be fixed.
+- Positive grammars must be fixed, the length of $n$-grams cannot vary.
+- The maximum size of an $n$-gram grammar grows polynomially with the size of the alphabet, and exponentially with the value of $n$.
 - Multiple grammars can be combined into a single grammar.
     - Negative grammars: union of sets
     - Positive grammars: intersection of sets